 410. Intensive Immersion Spanish Conversation.
 3 cr.

 An advanced conversation course to augment the student's oral/aural skills.
 Open to all Spanish majors/minors.
-Required of those students seeking teaching certification in Spanish.
+Intermittently.

 411. Spanish Cultural Experience.
 1-3 cr.

-An extension of Spanish 410 affording the student the opportunity to immerse herself/himself in the total Spanish environment abroad while enhancing the experiende with an on-site course in Spanish Civilization and Culture.
+An extension of Spanish 410 affording the student the opportunity to immerse herself/himself in the total Spanish environment abroad while enhancing the experience with an on-site course in Spanish Culture.
 In Spain.
-Prerequisite: 410.
 Variable credit.
+Summer.

 419W.
 European Union.
 3 cr.

 Study of the history and politics of the European Union, including its multicultural nature, economy, role and impact on today's world and its relations with the U.S. Taught in English.
 Spring.

 430. Spanish Advanced Communicative Skills.
 3 cr.

 Reinforcement of oral/written communication to bring students to an advanced level of fluency.
 In Spain.
 Summer.